mike-le/BreakTheRules/README.md

 [![CircleCI](https://circleci.com/gh/mike-le/BreakTheRules.svg?style=shield)](https://circleci.com/gh/mike-le/BreakTheRules)

 ## Description
 BreakTheRules (BTR) is a web application, intended for internal-use only, that is designed to foster policy change discussion between employees of a company.
 BTR is scalable so it can be used within a department or to connect multiple departments.
-It is also customizeable and flexible in design to allow the owner of the application to shape the platform to fit their needs.
+It is also customizable and flexible in design to allow the owner of the application to shape the platform to fit their needs.

 ## Features
 • Asynchronous voting system to allow ideas and comments to be sorted by popularity in real-time